Chapter OneThe House Used Otherwise

 “They are always in the way.”

-“You’ll have to read them,” she said.
+“You’ll have to read them eventually.”

 “Why?”

-I had held it years and knew less than I had before.
 Nannie saw me looking.
 “It is only wood,” she said.

 “No.”